Puerto Madryn Patagonia, Argentina Travel Guide

 A staple in many desserts and a sweet treat on its own.

-Try it in Alfajores or Argentine ice cream.
+Try it in Alfajores or Argentine frozen dessert.

-The cold, nutrient-rich waters yield a wide variety of fresh fish and shellfish, forming the core of local cuisine.
+The freezing temperatures, nutrient-rich waters yield a wide variety of fresh fish and shellfish, forming the core of local cuisine.

 A regional specialty, known for its tenderness and distinct flavor from the sheep's diet on the windswept steppe.

-Argentine staples and Italian influences blend with Welsh heritage, offering a diverse culinary landscape.
+Argentine staples plus Italian influences blend with Welsh heritage, offering a diverse culinary landscape.

-Argentine dining culture is later than in many other countries, especially for dinner.
+Argentine dining the way of life is later than in many other countries, especially for dinner.